 Conservation Workshop Grants support non-governmental organizations, community groups, government agencies, and educational institutions.
 These grants support training courses and workshops in WWF priority ecoregions on topics of importance for local and regional conservation efforts.

-Reforestation Grants - EFN, with generous funding from The UPS Foundation, has launched a special grant opportunity focused on supporting communities in regaining ecological integrity and enhancing human wellbeing in deforested or degraded forest landscapes through forest restoration.
+Reforestation Grants - EFN’s Reforestation Grant Program focuses on supporting communities in regaining ecological integrity and enhancing human wellbeing in deforested and degraded landscapes through forest restoration.

 Through EFN workshop grants, local partners have trained more than 20,000 local participants on pressing conservation issues affecting their communities.

 Russell E. Train Fellowships support individuals pursuing a master’s or doctoral degree in conservation.
 Today’s conservation challenges are more complex than ever before and require advanced skills and knowledge to tackle pressing issues from climate change and deforestation to wildlife crime and rights-based fisheries management.
 EFN program provides fellowships to rising leaders to address these global challenges.
 To date, more than 90 percent of EFN fellows are working to advance conservation efforts in their home countries.

 Conservation Workshop Grants help organizations conduct training workshops to build local capacity.
 These grants support training courses and workshops in WWF priority places on topics of importance for local and regional conservation efforts.
 Workshops grants are essential to building local capacity in vulnerable communities and improving conservation efforts at a local and national scale.